Crew resource management was adopted into EMS from the aviation community

 Identify when team dynamics may place us at a disadvantage

-Ad-hoc environments (working with a team you have never pulled a shift with) the plug and play model, makes teamwork and anticipation difficult.
-Combat this by pre-planning during downtime and having open dialogue on responses.
+Ad-hoc environments (working with a team you have never pulled a shift with), or the plug and play model, makes teamwork and anticipation difficult.
+Combat this by pre-planning during downtime and having an open dialogue on responses.